-The Hague has some excellent beaches, with over 5 miles of attractive coastline to explore.
+Holiday in the Hague and you'll find that it has some excellent beaches nearby, with over 5 miles of attractive coastline to explore.
 Nearby Scheveningen is a modern seaside resort with a long, sweeping beach, a pier, a lighthouse and an esplanade.
 The beach is a popular area for water sports such as kiteboarding or windsurfing.

-The Hague is 43 miles down the coast from our IJmuiden port, meaning you can drive there in under an hour, so if you live in the north of England or Scotland then our
+The city is 43 miles down the coast from our IJmuiden port, meaning you can travel to the Hague in under an hour, so if you live in the north of England or Scotland then our

 route is the best route for you.